Child Custody Attorney in Fort Collins

 Alexander & Associates is proud to be a Custody attorney in Colorado.

 Custody is a term that we use to explain the relationship parents that are no longer together have with their kids.
-Custody has two parts: physical and legal.
+Custody has two parts: primary physical custody and legal custody.
 Physical is the amount of time the child spends with each parent and legal is the ability to make decisions for the child.

 In Fort Collins Colorado, the Legislature determined that it did not like the idea that custody conveyed – that children were property of one parent of the other.
 So now Colorado courts refer to the relationship between parents and their children as parenting time and decision making authority.